• Skip to main content

 Arugula + chopped gingerHerbal, slightly bitter, and sweet, less lemony.Best overall

-Lemon juice + chopped gingerLemon and bitter, but no herbal flavor.Easiest and most available
+Lemon or lime zest + chopped gingerLemon and bitter, but no herbal flavor.Easiest and most available

 Coriander + ginger Bitter and herbal, but no lemon flavorGreat for Indian food and curry dishes